 Interval training on a treadmill couldn’t be easier.
 It is actually the only way I prefer to use a treadmill these days.
 I had learned intervals years ago and how beneficial it is to include interval training in my workouts.
 You may notice that it has caught on much more over the years, particularly for use with bodyweight exercises.
-Even popular home-fitness programs like and utilize interval training for it’s fat and calorie burning benefits.
+Even popular home-fitness programs like Insanity and Les Mills Combat (MMA workout) utilize interval training for it’s fat and calorie burning benefits.

 How is Interval Training Beneficial?

 Interval training is also referred to as HIIT (high intensity interval training.)
 What makes intervals so popular is because you can have an effective workout in the least amount of time.
 Studies have shown that you can achieve more progress with interval training 3 times per week than with long steady state cardio routines such as jogging for an hour.
 Unlike steady-state cardio workouts, you burn more calories with HIIT due to the high intensity.
 This high intensity causes your body’s repair cycle to work more so you end up burning more fat and calories long after your workout is done.
 Not bad for 15 – 30 minutes of working out, right?

 Keep in mind that interval training isn’t for everyone.
 It is fast paced and is supposed to get the heart rate up into the anaerobic zone.
 It is intense and you should be out of breath while exercising.
 If you can carry on a conversation while you’re doing it, you’re probably not doing it correctly.